-We get a LOT of parents contacting An Siopa Leabhar with questions.
+We get a LOT of parents contacting An Siopa Leabhar with questions, looking for kids books in Irish or for advice on reading to a child in Irish.
 We’ve built up the following answers so that parents and guardians from other parts of the country (and the world!) can avail of the same information, even if you’re not able to get to us in person.

 (We also share this page with learners or people returning to Irish: there’s a big overlap in the materials and what you might find useful.)

 If you have another question and you don’t see an answer here, send us an email and we’ll see what we can do!

 I’m a parent/guardian and I want to introduce my child to Irish.
 What do I do?